Physics and Astronomy

 Hours: 3

-A study of theoretical and applied aspects of atomic structure.
-Topics include atomic models, ionization phenomena, X-ray, X-ray diffraction, and atomic collisions.
+A study of theoretical and applied aspects of atomic, molecular, and solid structure.
+Topics include atomic and molecular models of materials, ionization phenomena, X-ray, X-ray diffraction, and atomic collisions.
 Experimental investigations of atomic phenomena will be stressed.
 Prerequisites: PHYS 520 or equivalent or consent of instructor.

 PHYS 524 - Surface Physics